muratk5n/thirdwave/en/README.md

-"[Climate researcher J. Hansen believes to] power [the] large-scale [post WWII] expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels (coal, oil, and natural gas).
+"[Climate researcher J. Hansen believes to] power [the] large-scale [post WWII] expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels..
 In addition to carbon dioxide, burning fossil fuel produces particulate matter—including soot and light-colored sulfate aerosols.
 Hansen suspects the relatively sudden, massive output of aerosols from industries and power plants contributed to the global cooling trend from 1940-1970.

 'That’s my suggestion, though it’s still not proven,' [Hansen] said.
 'There is a nice record of sulfates ..  that shows this type of